How to Screen Record on Mac Without a Watermark: 5 Genuinely Free Apps Compared (2026)

 Why Qureco wins for "Mac × watermark-free × free"

-To recap the case for Qureco as your default pick:
+To recap the case for Qureco as the default pick:

 1. All four checks pass on the free plan: no watermark, no time limit, no feature lock, internal audio works

-2. No virtual audio setup — no BlackHole, no Soundflower, no Audio MIDI juggling
+2. No virtual audio setup — no BlackHole, no Soundflower, no Audio MIDI Setup tab open in the background

-4. A clear upgrade path if you need it: the Pro plan ($9/month, first month free, no credit card to start) adds AI meeting notes and Notion sync — useful once recording itself is solved
+4. A clear upgrade path when you need it: the Pro plan ($9/month, first month free, no card on file) adds AI meeting notes and Notion sync — useful once recording itself is solved

 Built by Qurio Inc. (Tokyo).
-The free plan is enough to validate the workflow — install it and let your next recording prove it.
+The free plan is enough to validate the workflow on a real recording — install it and let your next session prove it.

 Wrapping up